 We consider the relatively short duration of our deposits in our overall asset/liability management process.
 Should short-term rates increase, we have assets and liabilities that will increase with the market.
-This is reflected in the small change in our PVE when rates increase (see the table below).
+This is reflected in the small change in our present value equity ("PVE") when rates increase (see the table below).
+PVE is defined as the net present value of our existing assets and liabilities.
 In addition, we have historically demonstrated an ability to maintain retail deposits through various interest rate cycles.
 If local retail deposit rates increase dramatically, we also have access to wholesale funding through our lines of credit with the FHLB and Federal Reserve, as well as through the brokered deposit market to replace retail deposits, as needed.